 So much to learn, so much to share.
 So many many

-Antigua and Barbuda, Belgium, Brazil, Canada, Denmark, Dominican Republic, Ecuador, El Salvador, France, Germany, Guatemala, Haiti, Italy, Kenya, Kyrgyzstan, Luxembourg, Mexico, Puerto Rico, Spain, United States
+Antigua and Barbuda, Belgium, Bolivia, Brazil, Canada, Colombia, Czech Republic, Denmark, Dominican Republic, Ecuador, El Salvador, France, Germany, Guatemala, Haiti, Hungary, Italy, Kenya, Luxembourg, Mexico, Peru, Puerto Rico, Spain, Thailand, United States